riccardogiorato/riccardogiorato/README.md

 - **Backend:** GraphQL, Prisma, PostgreSQL, SanityCMS, Serverless Functions.
 - **Cloud and IaC:** Vercel, Netlify and AWS CDK with AWS.

-### What I believe most
+### What do I believe most?

 1. Team Happiness: always focus on increasing happiness of my colleagues to improve Team iteration speed.
-2. Automate the boring stuff: automate the boring stuff.
+2. Automate the boring stuff: automate testing with End to End tests to prevent new bugs.
-3. Cache + CDN: just do the work once and then cache it globally in any CDN.
+3. Cache and CDN: just do the work once and then cache it globally, saving energy, time, and less pollution!
+4. Speed: make apps/sites faster for anyone in the world from Africa to South East Asia, not only Europe or the US.
-4. Remote Work: working remotely gives the freedom to move and explore any place in the world!
+5. Remote Work: working remotely gives the freedom to move and explore any place in the world!

 ### Get in touch